 The Wege Foundation’s Grants Policy affirmed Peter M. Wege’s five “pillars” and established target grantmaking allocations for each of these topics of interest:

-As with the grantmaking allocations among the pillars, these themes and goals are intended as “targets” to guide the Grants Review Committee and staff in recruiting and reviewing grant applications.
+As with the grantmaking allocations among the pillars, these themes and goals are intended as “targets” to guide the Grants Committee and staff in recruiting and reviewing grant applications.
 The Foundation will continue to be flexible and strategically opportunistic in funding initiatives that forward Mr. Wege’s goal that Grand Rapids become “the best medium-sized city in the United States.”

 (Applicable to all pillars)